HunterAP23/VATS/README.md

 There are two parts to this project:
 1. Encoding different versions of the reference videos, and measuring their performance based on encode time.
-2. Calculating VMAF through the use of the FFmpeg program with the ability to run multiple instances at once to max out the speed of the calculations.
+2. Calculating VMAF and other metrics through the use of the FFmpeg program with the ability to run multiple instances at once to max out the speed of the calculations.
 VMAF scales with threads up to a certain point, and this part of the script can help
 3. Generate image and video graphs of the different VMAF related metrics.
 The